NLESC-JCER/cpp2wasm/README.md

 that could transpile non-JavaScript code to JavaScript, but the performance was less than running native code.
 To run code as fast as native code, the [WebAssembly](https://webassembly.org/) language was developed.
 WebAssembly is a low-level, [Assembly](https://en.wikipedia.org/wiki/Assembly_language)-like language with a compact binary format.
-The binary format is stored as a WebAssembly module or `*.wasm` file, which can be loaded by all modern web browsers.
+The binary format is stored as a WebAssembly module or `*.wasm` file, which can be loaded by all modern web browsers and by Node.js on the server.

-Instead of writing code in the WebAssembly language, there are compilers that can take C++/C code and compile it to wasm.
-[Emscripten](https://emscripten.org) is the most popular C++ to wasm compiler.
+Instead of writing code in the WebAssembly language, there are compilers that can take C++/C code and compile it to a WebAssembly module.
+[Emscripten](https://emscripten.org) is the most popular C++ to WebAssembly compiler.
 Emscripten has been successfully used to port game engines like the Unreal engine to the browser making it possible to have complex 3D games in the browser without needing to install anything else than the web browser.
-To call C++ code (which has been compiled to wasm) from JavaScript, a binding is required.
+To call C++ code (which has been compiled to a WebAssembly module) from JavaScript, a binding is required.
 The binding will map C++ constructs to their JavaScript equivalent and back.
 The binding called [embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#embind) is declared in a C++ file which is included in the compilation.